 Although they started selling the inexpensive “Stencil Series” drum kits, by 1966, the first series of professional drum kits began production under the name of “President Series”.
 As they say, the rest is history.

 Today, Pearl exports worldwide and is one of the top drum brands on the planet.
-You can easily spot the entry-level series in rehearsal spaces and small stages, as well as Dennis Chamberlain’s Masterworks drum kit commanding the sonic starship of the Dave Matthews band.
+You can easily spot the entry-level series in rehearsal spaces and small stages and Dennis Chamberlain's Masterworks drum kit commanding the sonic starship of the Dave Matthews band.

 Flagship drum set series: Pearl Masterworks (link to check it out at Sweetwater)

 Getting a Pearl Masterworks drum kit might be a synonym to a badge saying “you made it”.
-This is because each is completely handmade, and the customization options are in the hundreds.
+Each is completely handmade, and the customization options are in the hundreds.

 You get to pick the wood type, thickness, bearing edge type, and how many layers of what material you want your drum kit to have.
-On top of that, you can also select the finish, the colour, the material, and the design of the hardware (gold is always an option).
+On top of that, you can also select the finish, colour, material and hardware design (gold is always an option).

 But what if you want the experts at Pearl to create the best drum kit for you?
 Well, they can surely employ all their knowledge and give you the recipe for the perfect tone at any stage of the process.
 Finally, design the ideal snare to go with the kit from a vast gallery of sounds and finish your dream drum kit.